tsloughter/rebar3.org/content/en/docs/commands.md

 | `--env-file`        | string | Path to file of os environment variables to setup before expanding vars in config files                                   |
 | `--user_drv_args`   | string | Arguments passed to user_drv start function for creating custom shells                                                    |

-The shell booted with this command has an agent running allowing to run rebar3 commands dynamically, such as `r3:compile()` or `r3:upgrade()`, and have new modules automatically reloaded.
+The shell booted with this command has a running agent that allows running Rebar3 commands dynamically, such as `r3:compile()` or `r3:upgrade()`, and have new modules automatically reloaded.
 Specific namespaces can be reached by calling `r3:do(Namespace, Command)`.
 No arguments can be passed to these commands.

 ## tar